thrand-Antharo/AVC-2016-group5/README.md

 - uses camera to folow line
 - returns error signal (0 = centered, - = too far left, + = too far right)

+###group meetings
+-the group meetings will be on tuesdays form 11pm in the hub.